vnsny-bia/VisitContactTrace/README.md

 ## Data Specifications <a name="dataspec"></a>

-You need to save your data file as a *.xlsx or *.csv file to upload it to VisitContactTrace.
+You need to save your dataset as a *.xlsx or *.csv file to upload it to VisitContactTrace.
+If you have several sheets in your *.xlsx file, your dataset must be located in the first sheet.
+Your column names should be the first row in your dataset.
 Here are the data fields that VisitContactTrace recognizes:

 | Column Name | Format | Required | Description |
 | --------------- | --------------- | --------------- |----------------------------------------------------------------------------|